-- c) a storm trysail which shall be capable of being sheeted independently of the boom with trysail area not greater than 17.5% mainsail hoist (P) x mainsail foot length (E).
+- c) a storm trysail which shall be capable of being sheeted independently of the boom with trysail MoMu 0,1,2 area not greater than 17.5% mainsail hoist (P) x mainsail foot length (E).
 The storm trysail area shall be measured as (0.5 x leech length x shortest distance between tack point and leech).
 The storm trysail shall have neither headboard nor battens, however a storm trysail is not required in a yacht with a rotating wing mast which can adequately substitute for a trysail.
-The method of calculating area applies to sails made in January 2012 and after. - d) if a storm trysail is required by either OSR 4.26.4 (c) or OSR 4.26.4 (g) the yacht's sail number and letter(s) shall be placed on both sides of the trysail (or on a rotating wing mast as substitute for a trysail) in as large a size as practicable; - e) a storm jib of area not greater than 5% height of the foretriangle squared, with luff maximum MoMu0,1,2 length 65% height of the foretriangle; - f) a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared; - g) either a storm trysail as defined in OSR 4.26.4(c), or mainsail reefing to reduce the luff by at least MoMu3 40%. - h) in the case of a yacht with an in-mast furling mainsail, the storm trysail must be capable of being MoMu0,1,2 set while the mainsail is furled. - i) A trysail track should allow for the trysail to be hoisted quickly when the mainsail is lowered whether or not the mainsail is stowed on the main boom.
-MoMu0,1,2 k) It is strongly recommended that an inner forestay is provided either permanently installed or readily set up, on which to set the storm jib.
+The method of calculating area applies to sails made in January 2012 and after. - d) if a storm trysail is required by either OSR 4.26.4 (c) or OSR 4.26.4 (g) the yacht's sail number and letter(s) shall be placed on both sides of the trysail (or on a rotating wing mast as substitute for a trysail) in as large a size as practicable; - e) a storm jib of area not greater than 5% height of the foretriangle squared, with luff maximum MoMu0,1,2 length 65% height of the foretriangle; - f) a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared;

+g) either a storm trysail as defined in OSR 4.26.4(c), or mainsail reefing to reduce the luff by at least 40%.

+h) in the case of a yacht with an in-mast furling mainsail, the storm trysail must be capable of being MoMu0,1,2 set while the mainsail is furled.